fusionwiki/Reliability-Validity-of-Digital-Information/README.md

 Criteria to ensure validity and reliability in digital information sources

 The five criteria for validity are:

+•	Being published in a peer-reviewed and credible journal

+•	Being backed up by supportive research based on first hand observations

+•	Sounding true and/or having evidences of truthfulness in other sources

+•	Having citations and references

-•	 You need to be sure if the information is presented in a collaborative website or not
+•	Being or not presented in a collaborative website
-•	 You need to check if the information provided is based in a published research or not
-•	 Does all the information provided sound truthful?
-•	 If there is any evidences of the information in other websites or newspaper
-•	 If the website or newspaper is reputed

 The five criteria for reliability are:

-•	 You need to check if the source of information is authentic
-•	 You need to check if the information provided is contemporaneous
+•	Having an authentic and reputable source

+•	Being capable to be repeated

+•	Having a reliable source

-•	 You need to be sure if the final findings can be created again without being diverted from the initial findings
+•	Being capable to have its findings created again without diverting from the initial ones

-•	You need to check if the information could be repeated
-•	 You need to check if the source of the data is reliable, and therefore, the data itself.
+•	Having a contemporaneous source

+Information Source	Description of Credibility
+1. BBC	Reputed and contemporaneous newspaper
+2. Facebook	Collaborative website, credibility is subject to doubt
+3. Documentary records	Based on first hand observations
+4. Interviews	Having a reliable and reputable source
+5. Scientific Paper	Peer reviewed with supportive research, citations and references